-Launched in 2012, FlightCar provided its customers with free airport parking as well as the chance to earn extra cash by renting out their unused cars to other approved members.
-FlightCar paid car owners when their car was rented, based on the mileage the car was driven.
+Currently operating at airports in San Francisco, San Jose, Los Angeles, Boston, Seattle, Philadelphia, Washington, D.C., Dallas, Austin, San Diego, Portland and Oakland, FlightCar provides its customers with free airport parking as well as the chance to earn extra cash by renting out their unused cars to other approved members.

 FlightCar pays car owners when their car is rented, based on the mileage the car is driven, says the company.

 “We’re excited to bring FlightCar to another popular east coast city,” said Rujul Zaparde, FlightCar co-founder and CEO.
 “Today we’re launching at DEN and BWI, and we look forward to building on the momentum we’re seeing in our other cities.”

 FlightCar service includes free pick up and drop off in a town car for both owners and renters, says the company.
 Customers get the benefit of free airport parking and a car wash, even if FlightCar does not rent out their vehicle.

 FlightCar's rates vary depending on the year, make and model, but for renters, the fees are consistently 40-50% lower than those of typical rental car companies, according to the company.